High Surf Advisory issued for Mayaguez and Vicinity by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Lander Foothills, Wind River Basin by NWS
+Winter Weather Advisory issued for Anne Arundel, Cecil, Central and Southeast Howard by NWS

-Effective: 2022-12-12 17:00:00 MST Expires: 2022-12-14 06:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Lander Foothills; Wind River Basin WINTER WEATHER ADVISORY IN EFFECT FROM 5 PM MONDAY TO 6 AM MST WEDNESDAY * WHAT...Snow expected.
-Total snow accumulations of 3 to 6 inches.
-Winds gusting as high as 35 mph Monday night. * WHERE...Wind River Basin and Lander Foothills. * WHEN...From 5 PM Monday to 6 AM MST Wednesday. * IMPACTS...Plan on slippery road and difficult travel conditions.
-Blowing and drifting snow is possible, which would reduce visibility.
+Effective: 2022-12-15 01:00:00 EST Expires: 2022-12-15 13:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+When venturing outside, watch your first few steps taken on steps, sidewalks, and driveways, which could be icy and slippery, increasing your risk of a fall and injury.
+Target Area: Anne Arundel; Cecil; Central and Southeast Howard; Central and Southeast Montgomery; Northern Baltimore; Northwest Harford; Northwest Howard; Northwest Montgomery; Prince Georges; Southeast Harford; Southern Baltimore WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 1 AM TO 1 PM EST THURSDAY * WHAT...Freezing rain expected.
+Total ice accumulations of a glaze to around one tenth of an inch.
+Highest ice amounts will be in the northern and western suburbs of Washington and Baltimore, where sleet could mix in. * WHERE...The Washington and Baltimore Metropolitan areas including the city of Baltimore and the District of Columbia as well as northeastern and central Maryland. * WHEN...From 1 AM to 1 PM EST Thursday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions will impact the Thursday morning commute. * ADDITIONAL DETAILS...Wintry precipitation begins overnight and continues into Thursday morning.
+Warmer air should push in later Thursday morning into Thursday afternoon changing the precipitation to rain.

 weather.gov